Are Some Meats Unclean?

 Some people may avoid pork just in case it might be harmful to health.
 That is certainly permissible, but we cannot make that a religious requirement for those who do not have such beliefs.
 The Bible does not say that those rules had anything to do with health, so we cannot preach that they do.
 Some meats are harmful to health, but the church is not in the business of enforcing dietary rules, whether they concern meat or vegetables or minerals.

-The distinction between clean and unclean animals was for sacrificial and ceremonial purposes and, later, to distinguish Israelites from gentiles.
+The distinction between clean and unclean animals was for sacrificial and ceremonial purposes and, later, to separate Israelites from Gentiles.
 The rules affected participation in the sacrificial system — and that context is now obsolete.
 The rules are not requirements today.
 The New Testament tells us that food cannot make us spiritually or physically unclean.
 All food is clean.
 It is not a sin to eat pork or shrimp or beef.